Merutilm/RFF-2.0/README.md

 - This program uses `Fast-period-guessing`*(a.k.a.
 FPG)* which I developed.
 It automatically generates the `longest period` of the selected location.
 This value is unmodifiable.

-- This program uses an `Multilevel Periodic Approximation` algorithm which I developed.
+- This program uses an `Multi-level Periodic Approximation` algorithm which I developed.
 It completely replaces traditional `BLA`, achieving speedups of more than 2 times. \
 To put it simply, it skips to the `Periodic point` directly.